avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Finally, the effect of the pressure force can be studied, especially the effect of the computation options.
-The results of this test can also be reused for other purposes or in other test such as in the rotation test described bellow (:ref:`Rotation test`)
+The results of this test can also be reused for other purposes or in other test such as in the rotation test described below (:ref:`Rotation test`)

 Procedure
 ----------